dotnet/docs-maui/docs/user-interface/layouts/custom.md

 ### Subclass a layout

-The first step in creating a custom layout type is to subclass an existing layout type or the <xref:Microsoft.Maui.Controls.Layout> class.
-Then, override the <xref:Microsoft.Maui.Controls.Layout.CreateLayoutManager> method in your custom layout type, and return a new instance of the layout manager for the custom layout type:
+To create a custom layout type you must first subclass an existing layout type, or the <xref:Microsoft.Maui.Controls.Layout> class.
+Then, override <xref:Microsoft.Maui.Controls.Layout.CreateLayoutManager> in your layout type and return a new instance of the layout manager for your layout type:

 ```csharp
 using Microsoft.Maui.Layouts;